IppClub/Dora-SSR/Docs/docs/tutorial/project-management.md

 ### 4. Code Module Search Paths

-When writing Lua, Yuescript, or Teal code, if you need to import external modules, the Dora SSR engine runtime and Web IDE will search for code modules in the following order:
+When writing Lua, YueScript, or Teal code, if you need to import external modules, the Dora SSR engine runtime and Web IDE will search for code modules in the following order:

 1. **"Engine User Resource Root Directory"/"Game Project Root Directory"/Script**
 2. **"Engine User Resource Root Directory"/"Game Project Root Directory"**